pasoevi/darband/README.md

 ### Resistance

-Resistance is a family of technically similar but unrelated skills of resistances to various threats.
+Resistance is a family of technically similar but unrelated skills of resistances to various harmful effects.
 Please note, that there is no single Resistance skill, but the following, independent skills:

 1. Cold  Resistance